 Expected Term.
 The expected term represents the period of time that options are expected to be outstanding.
-Because the Company does not have historical exercise behavior, through December 31, 2014 it determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and its vesting period.
-In 2013, some of the stock option grants were in-the-money, based on the retrospective fair value determinations, so the Company determined the expected life assumption using a risk-adjusted method, which adjusts the average of the contractual term of the option and its vesting period for risk, reducing the expected life.
+Because the Company does not have historical exercise behavior, through December 31, 2015 it determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and its vesting period.